misteragarwal/ChartGen/README.md

-# CharGen: Lightning-Fast Chart Generation with React, Vite, and QuickChart API 🚀
+# MakeChart: Lightning-Fast Chart Generation with React, Vite, and QuickChart API 🚀

 ## Project Overview

-CharGen is a blazing-fast chart generation project built using React and Vite, with sleek styling powered by Tailwind CSS for a seamless development experience.
+MakeChart is a blazing-fast chart generation project built using React and Vite, with sleek styling powered by Tailwind CSS for a seamless development experience.
 The combination of these technologies enhances productivity and ensures a smooth development workflow.

 ### React: Boosting Productivity with Components and Hooks